Selvam-DG/Machine_Learning_Techniques/Statsistics.md

 ## Parametric Test:
 - z- test
+  - when the sample size is more than 30
 - t-Test
+  - When the sample is less than 30, go with t-test
+ - F-Test
+ - ANOVA

+### Non-parametric Test
+- Chi-Square test
+- Rank Pearson
+- Sign Test
+- One Sample Ranking
--
+- Spearman's correlation coefficient

 ### Hypothesis Testing:
 - We have to do statistically significant tests in such a way that independent variables do or don't influence the Dependent variables.
 - Null Hypothesis - Independent variables do not influence the dependent variable (calculated test value is less than p-value(0.05))
-- Alternative Hypothesis - Independent variables influence the dependent variable
+- Alternative Hypothesis - Independent variables influence the dependent variable (The variables are statistically significant)

--
+Error-I = Actual Null Hypothesis is rejected but Null hypothesis is accepted (i.e, Alternate hypothesis has to  be accepted but mistakenly Null Hypothesis is accepted)
+Error-II = Actual Alternate Hypothesis has to be accepted but Mistakenly Alternate Hypothesis is rejected

 # ANOVA (One-way and Two-way ANOVA)